aobutakuki/QT-Book-Tracker/README.md

 I will probably be updating this project from time to time and maybe in the future connecting it to a working server and managing the information from there, making so that the user can sync information between devices (althrough that might be a little too high level atm).
 Of course, before that I want to make it a usable book tracker that can be used for personal usage and I also want to learn a bit more on how to actually release a project, adding an installer or an script to add the necessary dependencies, libraries, etc.

-This project was compiled on VS Community 2022.
+This project was compiled on VS Community 2022 combined with QT for Visual Studio, QT Version: 6.8.1

 ## Requirements

+QT 6.8.1 (Default modules):
+-QtSQL
+-QtWebView
+-QtXML
+-QtWebEngine (and related modules)
+-QtNework (and authorization)
--QT 6.8.1 : QtSQL, QtWebView, QtXML, QtWebEngine (and related modules), QtNework (and authorization) + default modules -SQLite or another SQL DB (must be either updated or removed manually on the code)
+-SQLite or another SQL DB (must be either updated or removed manually on the code)